Written by Brad Heath, Last Updated 01/30/2023

 Roxana is just one of many happy Double D Trailers customers.
-Discover what horse owners across the country have to say about their Double D Trailers and the custom horse trailer design process - check out our Double D Trailers reviews here.
-Don’t hesitate to email Brad Heath today to start customizing the trailer of your dreams.
+Discover what horse owners across the country have to say about their Double D Trailers and the custom horse trailer design process - check out our Double D Trailers reviews.
+Don’t hesitate to email today to start customizing the trailer of your dreams.

-A reverse load trailer is a type of horse trailer that transports horses in a position that is opposite the direction of travel.
-Unlike traditional horse trailers that load horses from the rear entryway, a reverse load trailer normally loads horses in through a side ramp so they are backwards in the trailer, facing towards the rear trailer doors.
-Reverse load trailers are also sometimes called reverse slant load horse trailers.
+A reverse slant load trailer is a type of side load horse trailer that transports horses in a position that is opposite the direction of travel.
+Unlike traditional horse trailers that load horses from the rear entryway, a reverse load trailer normally loads horses in through a side ramp so they are backwards in the trailer, facing towards the rear of the trailer.

-In a rear-facing horse trailer, studies have shown that horses are less stressed and more balanced, and arrive at their destination fresher and more ready to perform.
-Another major benefit of a reverse load horse trailer is the ease of the loading and unloading process.
-Because most reverse load trailers load from a side ramp, it eliminates the need to back your horse out of the trailer during unloading.
+In a reverse load horse trailer, studies have shown that horses are less stressed and more balanced, and arrive at their destination fresher and more ready to perform.
+Another major benefit of a SafeTack reverse load horse trailer is the ease of the loading and unloading process.
+Because you load from a side ramp, it eliminates the need to back your horse out of the trailer during unloading.

 Happy Double D Trailers customers from all over the country have shared how much they love the reverse load trailer.
-Mike and Shelly from South Carolina say their favorite thing about Double D Trailers is all the unique safety features.
-Tom from Florida loves the swing out tack room.
-Trisha from Ohio says that with her new Double D Trailer, her problem horse who hated loading, loaded all by himself, without any problems.
-Find out what horse owners like you have to say about Double D Trailers here.
+Find out what horse owners like you have to say about Double D Trailers here or on Google.